neerlina/demo/README.md

 # demo
-this is a GitHub repository.
+This is a GitHub repository.
+Author-NEER.